Archive How to Reduce the Negative Impact of Social Media on Youth

 Be a Role Model for Your Child

 You can model the behaviour you want your kids to learn as an adult.
+For that to happen, you must learn how to not let social media affect you.
 If they see you complaining about something on Facebook, they will learn that it’s okay to complain online.
 Instead of taking out their frustrations online, encourage them to talk about their problems in person.
 They can also try writing their problems down in a journal or on paper instead of posting about them on social media.
 When you see them starting a conversation with someone else online and realize that it’s turning into an argument, encourage them to step away from their devices and find a solution offline (like removing themselves from the situation).

 Safe Social Media for Kids

-These social media are designed for kids of all ages — especially those below 13 — to benefit from connecting with friends and classmates online and sharing their creative words.
+These social media are designed for kids of all ages, especially those below 13.
+They allow them to benefit from connecting with friends and classmates online and sharing their creative words.
 Find a list of the best social media for kids on our blog.
 They’re varied in the tools they offer, but they share a few basic rules: high privacy measures and strict content moderation.

 Adjust Privacy Settings

-All social media come with certain privacy settings.
+All social media platforms come with certain privacy settings.
 But don’t confuse them with parental control settings.
-Social media don’t have parental controls since they’re meant to be used by people above 13 who can independently manage their accounts.
+Social media don’t have parental controls.
+They’re usually meant to be used by people above 13 who can independently manage their accounts.

 The options each platform offers are different.
 On our blog, we’ve covered how to adjust these settings for quite a few social media and messaging apps: